 Since the inception of the Quality Cohorts model, 33 local, licensed early childhood sites have participated in Monroe Smart Start’s Quality Cohorts.
-These cohorts have successfully progressed through Paths to QUALITY™ achieving level increases and affording over 700 children higher quality care.
+Sixty-eight percent of Quality Cohort participant sites have increased one or more levels in Paths to QUALITY™, affording over 700 children higher quality care.
 Four family child care providers from the Quality Cohort are also now accredited by National Association of Family Child Care (NAFCC) and have achieved Level 4 in Paths to QUALITY™.
 View participating Monroe County Paths to QUALITY™ providers by level.

 Interested in becoming a participant in a future Quality Cohort?
 Contact Monroe Smart Start Coordinator Jennifer Myers at email@example.com.

 Let’s BLOOM Together!